01 of 08

-Don't try to stow things in shirt pockets or they'll join the sunglasses I lost on Colossus, which have never been seen again.
+Don't try to stow things in shirt pockets.
+They can fall out on rides.
 If that happens to you, lost items go to Lost and Found where they stay for a week.

 Lockers are behind Guest Relations.
-And renting one of them for the whole day is cheaper than paying for the lockers near each ride entrance.
+Renting one of them for the whole day is cheaper than paying for the lockers near each ride entrance.
 A better option is to travel light and wear clothing with pockets that close securely with buttons, zippers or Velcro.
-A wallet-sized purse with a long strap may be just big enough to hold the necessities, and you can secure it in the pocket of cargo pants or inside your shirt while riding.

 You won't be allowed to carry fanny packs, backpacks, camera bags and the like onto X2, Viper, Tatsu, APOCALYPSE, The Riddler’s Revenge, Batman The Ride, Scream or Goliath.